lidiascudiero/neuropsy-research-archive/2022-food-categorization-scripts/README.md

 # [2022] Food Categorization & Body Image Study

-**Research Objective:** This project investigates the facilitatory effect of context on food categorization and its correlation with body image dissatisfaction and BMI.
+This project integrates behavioral tasks with biometric and psychometric data.

+**Research Objective:** Exploring the "Healthy is Up" metaphor and how body perception influences the spatial categorization of food stimuli.

 ---